YOGA: Finding balance for a leaner, healthier body

 Increasing strength and becoming more flexible are just a couple of the obvious physical benefits you will notice when you allow yoga to become one of your best friends.
 But reducing blood pressure, reducing stress levels, learning to connect with your spiritual self and becoming more aware and connected with your true nature, those you share your life with as well as your physical environment, are a few more of the deeper benefits you become aware of once you welcome regular practice into your life.

 Weight Loss for Stress Heads

 Although the basic practice of yoga will not burn as many calories as going for a jog or getting on the stair climber at the gym, it can certainly make an incredible difference to those of us who struggle to lose weight.
 Especially the stress heads amongst us.
 Through my practice as a Naturopathic Nutritionist, I often come across many individuals who struggle to lose weight.
-Their bodies don’t seem to respond to regular cardiovascular exercise, intense boot camps and even the weight loss winner and well – researched high intensity interval training (HIIT).
-It can get quite frustrating as they push their bodies to the limit physically but the scales are stuck on the same figure.
-When the body is already under continuous mental or emotional stress, adding intense exercise can further contribute to this Nervous System imbalance (as the body only has one mechanism to deal with any type of stress).
+Their bodies simply do not seem to respond to regular cardiovascular exercise, intense boot camps and even the weight loss winner and well researched high intensity interval training (HIIT).
+It can get quite frustrating as they push their bodies to the limit physically but the scales are stuck on the same numbers.
+When the body is already under continuous mental or emotional stress, adding intense exercise can further contribute to this nervous system imbalance (as the body only has one mechanism to cope with any type of stress).
 I find this type of people to be Sympathetic Nervous System (SNS) dominant (see below).
 This is exactly where yoga can help.